the-vindex/electronics-c6-solder-test/README.md

 - Copy binaries to VMware shared folder, flash from Windows
 - Add to .vmx file: `usb.autoConnect.device0 = "0x303a:0x1001"` for auto-connect

+### USB Reset Behavior

+Some ESP32-C6 boards may not re-enumerate USB after pressing the reset button, requiring a full power cycle.
+This is a board-to-board variation issue, not a firmware problem.
+If affected:

+- Use `./reset.sh` to reset via software (triggers USB re-enumeration properly)
+- Or power cycle instead of using the reset button
+- The board still works fine for production use where USB is only used for power

 ## Project Structure

 ```
 ├── platformio.ini          # PlatformIO configuration
 ├── sdkconfig.defaults      # ESP-IDF configuration defaults
 ├── flash.sh                # Reliable flash script with --no-stub
+├── reset.sh                # Reset device without reflashing
 ├── src/
 │   └── main.cpp            # Main solder test firmware
 ├── examples/